slugcraft/proyecto-semanatec2024/README.md

 ## Instructions
 1. Player one has to click on a tile to mark it with an X
 2. Player two has to click on a tile to mark it with an O
-3. The game will end when the first player to line up (vertically, horizontally or diagonally) their simbol wins or when there's no left tile to mark
+3. The game will repeat proces 1-2 until the first player to line up (vertically, horizontally or diagonally) their simbol wins or when there's no left tile to mark

 ### By Miguel Angel Uribe Esquivel A01277614